-Every Child in Focus—African-American Child
+Every Child in Focus—African American History Month

 We have created information and resources on the unique challenges African-American children face and ways PTAs can better support African-American families in achieving student success.

 How Your PTA Can Better Support African-American Children

 - Check out our State of the African-American Child article and special message from Marian Wright Edelman—founder and president of the Children's Defense Fund—which stress the importance of focusing more time, energy and funding to the challenges that the African-American child faces every day.